Cost of Membership

 Hourly Aircraft Rates

-The hourly aircraft rates are “wet” rates (meaning that they include the oil and fuel used), so these rates fluctuate with changing fuel prices from month to month.
+The hourly aircraft rates for the 172's are “wet” rates (meaning that they include the oil and fuel used), so these rates fluctuate with changing fuel prices from month to month.
 The hourly rates also include engine and propeller overhaul allowances, annual inspection allowances, scheduled and unscheduled maintenance, etc.